-- OverviewLight Needs:Partial to full sunWatering Needs:Maintain consistently moist, but not soggy, soil.Average Landscape Size:Moderate growing to 12 to 18 in. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to keep soil surface moist, but not soggy.Average Landscape Size:Moderate growing; reaches 12 to 18 in. tall and wide.

-- CareCare InformationProvide enriched. evenly moist, neutral to acidic soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Needs some shade and ample water in hot, arid locations For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Partial to full sunWatering Needs:Maintain consistently moist, but not soggy, soil.
+- CareCare InformationProvide enriched, moist, neutral to acidic soil.
+Water deeply, regularly during the first growing season to establish root system; once established, maintain evenly moist soil.
+Provide some shade and ample water in hot, arid locations.
+Remove old, faded foliage before new leaves emerge.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Partial to full sunWatering Needs:Water regularly to keep soil surface moist, but not soggy.